 Contrast the economic, social, and cultural life of a typical family of the 1970s with a similar family of the 1990s.

 Select one novel and one painting as exemplary of the new forces in postwar American art.
 Perhaps consider why a once-neglected work like Hurston’s Their Eyes Were Watching God has been rediscovered and celebrated in the 1990s.
-See boxed quote on page 977.
+(See boxed quote on page 977.)

 Compare and contrast the elections of the four people in American history to lose the election for presidency but win the popular vote: Andrew Jackson (1824), Samuel J. Tilden (1876), Grover Cleveland (1888), and Albert Gore (2000).
 Discuss the pluses and minuses of the electoral college.
 Is the electoral college outdated?
 Is it democratic to have an election where the will of the majority does not prevail?
 What would have to happen to change the way America selects a president?